 Flocks of birds often visit Surprise Cave to feed on the fruit of banyans and fig trees that grow inside — and occasionally, there are visits from local monkeys, too.

 There are four main fishing villages in Halong Bay, and each one has its unique history.
 We will outline each and what makes them unique below.

 Ong Cam village is the largest and most well-known of the four floating villages, home to around 600 people.
 Most villagers make their living from fishing, and you can often see them out on the water in their traditional boats.

 There are also a few souvenir shops and restaurants in Ong Cam Village, so young Cam Village is the perfect place to get a taste of traditional life in Halong Bay.

 Ong Ho Village

 If you’re looking for a traditional floating village experience in Halong Bay, Ong Ho Village is the place to go.
-Situated on the east side of the bay, Ong Ho is one of the smallest villages and its residents make a living from fishing, farming, and selling souvenirs to tourists.
+Situated on the bay’s east side, Ong Ho is one of the smallest villages, and its residents make a living from fishing, farming, and selling souvenirs to tourists.

 Vung Vieng village